IgorAlexey/LuaCMake/README.md

 # LuaCMake
-CMake file for including in your project
+CMake file for including into your project